 Do Generator Sets ever need to be tested?
 If so, Why?

 Yes, we refer to it as weekly exercising for 10-20 minutes.
 We will program your system to perform this according to the schedule you desire.
 Whether it be Wednesdays at noon or Fridays at 10 a.m. or whenever.
 When the generator runs it is under a fraction of its designed load and does not in any way disrupt the utility power to the home.
 These weekly episodes provide so many benefits in the function of the engines and generator equipment.
 Plus the battery is stimulated and charged (note the battery is always receiving a trickle charge too.)
 The controller will run all of the diagnostic tests during the exercise.
-If in fact there are any problems, you will need be more than a week without notice.
+If in fact there are any problems, you will never be more than a week without notice.
 Call us and we will be out to make things right!

 Do Generators need to be maintained?

 Yes, simple maintenance is required-at least annually.
 And with more regular duty the generator set may require semi-annual service to insure its value and performance.
 As for commercial and industrial applications - even quarterly service and loadbank testing should be considered.
 MCP performs outstanding maintenance contracts on all of our brands as well as others.
 All generators require periodic inspection, oil and filter changes and other work to ensure maximum performance for years of reliable service.
 Plus filters and cleaning of potential mouse, spider and other insect debris will keep the unit in good shape.
 Preventative maintenance kits are available and MCP offers annual maintenance contracts for a worry-free ownership experience.
 Refer to the owner’s manual for routine maintenance procedures and schedules.

 Home standby generators are equipped with overload protection.
 In the rare event of an overload, the generator’s circuit breaker will trip, disconnecting the unit from the load.
 Simply correct the overload and reset the breaker in the generator.

 How quiet are these generators?